aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/ocr-optimization/prepare-rectangles/_index.md

 ## Introduction

-In the ever-evolving landscape of technology, Optical Character Recognition (OCR) plays a pivotal role in transforming images into machine-readable text.
-Aspose.OCR for .NET stands out as a robust solution for developers seeking seamless integration of OCR capabilities into their .NET applications.
-In this comprehensive guide, we will explore the process of preparing rectangles in OCR image recognition using Aspose.OCR for .NET.
+Optical Character Recognition (OCR) is essential for converting visual content into searchable, editable text.
+In this tutorial you’ll **extract text from image** by preparing custom rectangles that focus the OCR engine on specific regions.
+Using Aspose.OCR for .NET, we’ll walk through every step—from setting up your project to retrieving the recognized text—so you can integrate powerful image‑to‑text functionality into your .NET applications.

+## Quick Answers
+- **What does “extract text from image” mean?** It means converting the visual characters in a picture into machine‑readable strings.
+- **Which library helps with this in .NET?** Aspose.OCR for .NET.
+- **Do I need a license for development?** A free trial works for testing; a license is required for production.
+- **Can I target specific areas?** Yes, by defining rectangles that limit the OCR scope.
+- **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.

+## What is “extract text from image” with rectangles?
+When you define rectangular zones on an image, the OCR engine processes only those zones.
+This improves accuracy, reduces processing time, and lets you ignore noisy backgrounds or irrelevant sections.

+## Why prepare rectangles before OCR?
+- **Focus on relevant content:** Skip headers, footers, or decorative graphics.
+- **Boost performance:** Smaller regions mean faster recognition.
+- **Improve accuracy:** Less visual noise leads to cleaner results.

 ## Prerequisites

-Before diving into the tutorial, ensure that you have the following prerequisites in place:

-- A working knowledge of .NET development.
+- Familiarity with C# and .NET development.
-- Aspose.OCR for .NET library installed.
-You can download it [here](https://releases.aspose.com/ocr/net/).
+- Aspose.OCR for .NET library installed – you can download it **[here](https://releases.aspose.com/ocr/net/)**.
-- A basic understanding of image recognition concepts.
+- A sample image (e.g., `sample.png`) that contains the text you want to extract.

 ## Import Namespaces

-Let's begin by importing the necessary namespaces to kickstart our OCR journey:
+First, bring the required namespaces into scope:

 ```csharp
 using System;